 Peter has been playing music since the age of six and cello since he was eight.
 He received his LMusA on cello in 1994.
 Peter was lead cellist and sectional tutor in the SBS Youth Orchestra for many years, and played in the Australian Youth Orchestra (1995-1996) as well as in the Camerata of the AYO in 1996.

 Peter creates experimental music as raven using cello, piano, found objects, pedals and laptop.
-He is a member of postrock/improv/electronic group Tangents with Ollie Bown (Icarus), Adrian Lim-Klumpes (Triosk) and Evan Dorrian (Spartak); indietronica trio Haunts with Greg Stone and Matt Furnell of Underlapper; and Close to Forever with Ben Fink (The Whitlams, Voices From The Vacant Lot), Dale Caldwell (Voices From The Vacant Lot, Martenitsa), Chris Abrahams (The Necks), Danny Heifetz (Mr Bungle) and Sam Golding (Darth Vegas, The Fantastic Terrific Munkle).
+He is a member of postrock/improv/electronic group Tangents with Ollie Bown (Icarus), Adrian Lim-Klumpes (Triosk) and Evan Dorrian (Spartak); Persian doom trio Black Aleph with Lachlan Dale and Timothy Johannessen; indietronica trio Haunts with Greg Stone and Matt Furnell of Underlapper; and Close to Forever with Ben Fink (The Whitlams, Voices From The Vacant Lot), Dale Caldwell (Voices From The Vacant Lot, Martenitsa), Chris Abrahams (The Necks), Danny Heifetz (Mr Bungle) and Sam Golding (Darth Vegas, The Fantastic Terrific Munkle).
 He also plays with the international hammered dulcimer-led postrock group Memory Drawings.
-He regularly performs and records with pianist Sophie Hutchings and with guitarist Lachlan Dale.
+He regularly performs and records with pianist Sophie Hutchings.

 He has recorded and played live with many artists including (but not limited to): Shoeb Ahmad, Oren Ambarchi, aMute, Michel Banabila, Lachlan Dale, Melanie Eden, Neil Gaiman, Grün, Sophie Hutchings, Jimmy Little, Machinefabriek, Manyfingers, Part Timer, Pleq, Mark Pritchard, Kevin Purdy, Saddleback, SEIMS, the Stiff Gins, Sub Bass Snarl, Holly Throsby.